lindseysim/web-common/README.md

 | `browser` | Stores information on browser type and version. |
 | `browserType` |  Alias for `browser`, left for backwards compatibility. |

 Note there are two formats in which data exists as browser information.
 One is a simple string parse of the UserAgent and version as key name and value.
 For certain user agents this may return multiple results.
-However there may exist a secondary `is-` variable, which is heuristically determined, that will give the specific browser.
+However there may exist a secondary `is-` variable, which is heuristically determined, that will give the specific browser it is most likely determined to be.

 E.g. for Opera browsers, with an example user agent of `"Mozilla/5.0 (Windows NT 10.0; WOW64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/88.0.4324.150 Safari/537.36 OPR/74.0.3911.75"`, the `browser` object will show three separate browser versions and an `isOpera` variable: